How Solar Panels Are Made

 how solar panels are made

-Solar panels save you money and save the planet, and pay themselves off after a number of years.
+Solar panels save you money save the planet, and pay themselves off after several years.

-They suck up rays from the sun, converting them into solar energy in order to power your home or business.
+They suck up rays from the sun, converting them into solar energy to power your home or business.

 But have you ever wondered how solar panels are made?

-This blog will give you the answers, keep reading to learn all there is to know!
+This blog article will give you the answers, keep reading to learn all there is to know!

 How Are Solar Panels Made?

-It’s a common question: “What solar panels are made out of?
+It’s a common question: “What materials make up solar panels?”

 Step 1: The Creation Of Silicon Ingots